frontenddogma/web-development-glossary/manuscript/m.md

 : → Monthly Active Users

 MD2
 : A cryptographic hash function developed in 1989 by Ronald Rivest.
 The algorithm is optimized for 8-bit computers.
-MD2 is specified in RFC 1319 and no longer considered secure.&nbsp;[†](#w-md2)
+MD2 is specified in RFC&nbsp;1319 and no longer considered secure.&nbsp;[†](#w-md2)

 MD4
 : A cryptographic hash function developed in 1990 by Ronald Rivest.
 The digest length is 128 bits.
 The algorithm has influenced later designs, such as the MD5, SHA-1 and RIPEMD algorithms.
 The initialism “MD” stands for “Message Digest.”
 The security of MD4 has been severely compromised.&nbsp;[†](#w-md4)

 MD5
 : A widely used hash function producing a 128-bit hash value.
 Although MD5 was initially designed to be used as a cryptographic hash function, it has been found to suffer from extensive vulnerabilities.
 It can still be used as a checksum to verify data integrity, but only against unintentional corruption.
 It remains suitable for other non-cryptographic purposes, for example for determining the partition for a particular key in a partitioned database.
-MD5 was designed in 1991 by Ronald Rivest to replace the earlier hash function MD4, and was specified in 1992 as RFC 1321.&nbsp;[†](#w-md5)
+MD5 was designed in 1991 by Ronald Rivest to replace the earlier hash function MD4, and was specified in 1992 as RFC&nbsp;1321.&nbsp;[†](#w-md5)

 MD6
 : A cryptographic hash function.
 It uses a Merkle tree-like structure to allow for immense parallel computation of hashes for very long inputs.
 Authors claim a performance of 28 cycles per byte for MD6-256 on an Intel Core 2 Duo and provable resistance against differential cryptanalysis.&nbsp;[†](#w-md6)